-Starting the drive to the Grand Canyon from Los Angeles, we happened across some awesome sites that are worth the detour and longer drive times.
+Starting the drive on Route 66 from Los Angeles to the Grand Canyon, we happened across some awesome sites that are worth the detour and longer drive times.
 The most difficult part of this drive is continually rerouting the GPS to stay off of Interstate 40!

-1. Elmer’s Bottle Tree Ranch, CA
+1. Get Artsy at Elmer’s Bottle Tree Ranch, CA

-Walking around taking in the light and colors from the glass bottle toped iron trees, with random relics from times past weaved throughout the fun ranch, is a great way to get out and stretch your legs.
+Walking around taking in the light and colors from the glass bottle topped iron trees, with random relics from times past weaved throughout the fun ranch, is a great way to get out and stretch your legs.
 Even in 100°F temperatures, it was a joy to walk through the man made forest, soaking up a small bit of the artistic quirkiness that is so closely tied to the idea of Route 66.

-2. Oatman, AZ
+2. Feed Donkeys in Oatman, AZ

-My son’s favorite stop of our journey was in Oatman, AZ, an odd mix of ghost town and tourist trap.
+My son’s favorite stop of our Route 66 journey was in Oatman, AZ, an odd mix of ghost town and tourist trap.
 Oatman is a former gold mining town whose glory days are long since passed.
 Once a bustling town, it now has a minuscule population of approximately 100.
 Oatman looks like a set straight out of Hollywood, but it’s actually the real deal.
 Outside of the saloons and t-shirt shops, the town still retains it’s rough and tumble Wild West ways.

 For kids, and adults alike, excitement abounds with seeing the wild burros roaming the streets looking for handouts.
 Many shops sell carrots for visitors to feed the wild donkeys, but bring your own if you can as the shops sell out and close randomly.
 Also, don’t miss the Wild West shootouts that take place each afternoon on Main Street that gives a sense of what life might have been like in the olden days.
 Timings vary from 12:30 to 2:00 depending on the season.

 While Kingman won’t win any awards for an old time historic feel, it is a great stop off point to learn more about this historic drive.
-The Route 66 Museum, housed in an old power plan is full of life size dioramas, old cars, postcards and mementos to occupy you for a while.
+The Route 66 Museum, housed in an old power plant is full of life size dioramas, old cars, postcards and mementos to occupy you for a while.

 A favorite stop off point here is Delgadillo’s Snow Caps Drive-In (301 E. Route 66, 928/422-3291) for “Hamburgers without Ham”.
-Cars (the movie), loving kiddos will love exploring the wacky back yard of Snow Caps.
-The burgers, fries, and milk shakes (not to mention the jokes!) are worth the detour.
+Cars (the movie), loving kiddos will love exploring the wacky backyard of Snow Caps.
+The burgers, fries, and milkshakes (not to mention the jokes!) are worth the detour.

 Want to experience several places during a quick visit?
 Stop in at the Roadkill Cafe (502 W. Route 66, 928/422-3554) for food and walk the 15 minutes down to Delgadillo’s Snow Caps for a milkshake or ice cream, while checking out the shops along the way.

 Williams is primarily known as the gateway to the Grand Canyon, but isn’t shy about showing off its Route 66 heritage.
 Almost every store has markings of Route 66 outside, luring shoppers to purchase a variety of kitschy souvenirs.
 The old-fashioned street lamps and neon signs make Williams a great place to visit in the evening hours if you are just passing through.
 If you need all the bells and whistles of a functioning town, Williams makes a great place to stay with a grocery store, gas station and plenty of places to eat, sleep and shop.

-If you can spare the time, think about hitching a ride on the Grand Canyon Railway from Williams which makes it’s way to the Grand Canyon every morning, returning in the afternoon (2 hours each way).
+If you can spare the time, think about hitching a ride on the Grand Canyon Railway from Williams which makes its way to the Grand Canyon every morning, returning in the afternoon (2 hours each way).
 A fun, stress free way to visit the Grand Canyon during a short visit.
 Looking for more traditional family fun, head to Bearizona just outside of Williams for a fun drive through animal park experience.